acdh-oeaw/parthenos_discovery/scripts/querPy/queries/README.md

 ## manual executions:

-download the queries files from here and run them using the querPy script locally on your machine.
+download the query collection from here and run them using the querPy script locally on your machine.

 ## automated executions

-just place your queries files in the folder 'regular_executions', and therein in another subfolder where its name shall indicate its execution intervals.
+just place your query collection in the folder 'regular_executions', and therein in another subfolder where its name shall indicate its execution intervals.
 It will then be run automatically by an instance running on one of the ACDH's servers.

 ## results